Kimmelim90/Portef-lje-React/README.md

+Worked together with Martine Muller, so some code similarities might be possible.

 Remade the project from version one in React, I had some issues with the folders from the first one, so rather than creating as a new Branch, I remade it in a new repository.

 To run the project and the server, you must be in the reactportfolio folder, here you can run "npm run dev", and "npm run dev:server".